Stories from Hartford's Grassroots

 March, 1860.
 Abraham Lincoln considers an invitation to Hartford, determined to widen his appeal as a possible presidential candidate.
 “Do not fail, for the sake of Connecticut,” his anxious host writes in anticipation.

 On that cold winter night of March 5th, Honest Abe does not disappoint.
-He speaks to a packed house at Hartford City Hall, located on Market Street.
+He speaks to a packed house at Hartford City Hall, located on Market and Kingsley Streets.
 It’s only a week after his triumphant New York appearance that for all practical purposes has established him as a serious contender for the top of the Republican ticket.
 Lincoln’s speech is about labor: first and foremost the three million enslaved Black men women and children who live in bondage on southern plantations.
 But he also speaks of “free labor”– the factory workers who now outnumber the self-employed farmers across the young country, and especially the Massachusetts shoe workers who have just organized a massive strike.

 Lincoln doesn’t talk in political or economic terms; he places his remarks in a moral framework.
 He argues that our country will be stronger when we respect black and white workers alike, because, as he says in a unique turn of phrase, “RIGHT makes MIGHT.”